Once considered a 'city disease,' Zimbabwe's rural areas are being hit hard by Covid, and panic has set in

 "We are working hard to ensure that the response teams are as robust as possible using existing structures from previous outbreaks," Mahomva said.

-But Zimbabwe's vaccination rollout program, which started in February, has not prioritized rural areas and there has been a marked shortage of shots outside the cities.
+But Zimbabwe's vaccination rollout, which started in February, has not prioritized rural areas and there has been a marked shortage of shots outside the cities.

 This is because rural Zimbabwe is largely inaccessible due to poor roads and a lack of telecommunications.

 By Thursday last week, 2 million doses had been administered in a country of almost 15 million people.
-Herd immunity is always a bit slippery, so would be tempted to cut this line.

 Zimbabwe has received donations and purchased more than 5 million vaccines, mainly China's Sinovac and Sinopharm.